The Hilbert scheme of points on a threefold: broken Gorenstein structures and linkage: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Craig Huneke, Xianglong Ni, Claudia Polini, Bernd Ulrich, and Jerzy Weyman for several helpful conversations.
-We would like to thank University of Warsaw for hospitality in April 2024, where this project was finally shaped.\footnote{We would also like to give special thanks to Cofix for keeping us caffeinated.} Joachim Jelisiejew was supported by National Science Centre grant 2023/50/E/ST1/00336, Ritvik Ramkumar was partially supported by NSF grant DMS-2401462, and Alessio Sammartano was supported by the grant PRIN 2020355B8Y and by the INdAM – GNSAGA Project CUP E55F22000270001.
+We are very grateful to the anonymous referee for carefully reading our paper and for providing many valuable suggestions.
+We would like to thank University of Warsaw for hospitality in April 2024, where this project was finally shaped.\footnote{We would also like to give special thanks to Cofix for keeping us caffeinated.}